 Olbia is the gateway to the pearly white beaches of Sardinia's northeast coast and the glittering Costa Smeralda.
 This is where jet-setters, film stars and the ‘glitterati’ arrive to indulge in 'la dolce vita' Sardinian-style.
 With a Greek name meaning ‘happy’, Olbia used to be a little fishing village but has now grown to become Sardinia’s busiest ferry port, complete with an international airport and tons of tourist amenities.
 The countryside is cloaked in aromatic wild herbs, the macchia, and the surrounding sea sparkles in every hue of electric blue in a little known and exclusive place waiting to be discovered.

 Palermo is a fascinating hidden gem, the capital of the beautiful region of Sicily and a busy port city that brims with energy!
 It is a city that changes continually and has reclaimed its place among Europe’s cultural cities.
 Palermo is full of sights and treasures, from Baroque churches and glorious historic buildings to modern Sicilian restaurants.
 This is the city where the welcoming and kind-hearted Italians will invite you with open arms!

 Perugia is the provincial capital of Umbria, one of Italy’s most beautiful regions.
 The ancient heart of the city, packed full of Etruscan and Roman monuments, perches on a hilltop with the modern city spread below.
 With a prestigious university, the city has a lively student population, good shopping, fun bars and great restaurants.
 If that weren't enough, Perugia is the setting for one of Europe’s best jazz festivals: Umbria Jazz.

-Pescara, the gateway to the rugged mountainous Abruzzo region, is framed by the snowy peaks of the Apennine Mountains.
+Pescara, the gateway to the rugged mountainous in the Abruzzo region, is framed by the stunning snowy peaks of the Apennine Mountains.
 The land tumbles through the hilltop villages and down to the blue waters of the Adriatic Ocean.
-In the town of Pescara itself, the long ten-mile stretches of wide, clean and sandy beaches and superb food and wine, offer many inviting opportunities to its visitors.
-These are the perfect conditions for a relaxing break for families, or as a restful prelude before venturing into the mountains or hiking through the region’s many national parks.
+In the town of Pescara itself, the long ten-mile stretches of wide, clean and sandy beaches and superb food and wine explain why it is a favourite vacation getaway among Italian travelers seeking to enjoy both beach-side relaxation and mountain adventures.